A Gifted Fashion Designer and Tactician

-Lauren is a fashion product designer with diverse industry expertise, infinite wisdom, and rare talents.
-She’s been helping us express our vision through beautiful form & innovative function.
+Lauren Fryan is a senior fashion product designer with diverse industry expertise, infinite wisdom, and rare talents.
+She’s been helping Xena to express its vision through beautiful form & innovative function.

 A few fun facts about Lauren Fryan.
 She loves to spend time outdoors.
 She simply refers to herself as a product designer, yet this humble façade hides her rare talents.
 Lauren is a fashion industry expert who is skilled in logistics and knows what it takes to craft great brands.
 She has been officially working with Xena to express our vision through beautiful form and innovative function.